bahmutov/cypress-visited-urls/README.md

 # runs a single spec in this repo
 ```

+### set GitHub Actions outputs

+Add flag `--set-gha-outputs` to save the list of found specs and their number in the outputs `visitedSpecs` and `visitedSpecsN`

 ## Merge visited URLs JSON files

 If you have multiple JSON files with visited URLs, you can merge them into a single JSON file